William F. Sharp: World War II

 On May 6 Lieut.
 Gen. Jonathan M. Wainwright, who had held out on Corregidor Island for a month after U.S. forces on the Bataan peninsula had surrendered, notified Japanese General Masaharu Homma he was surrendering.
 Wainwright at the same time sent a coded message to Sharp naming him as commander of all forces in the Philippines, excepting those on Corregidor and three other islands in Manila Bay.
 Sharp was now to report to Gen. MacArthur, now stationed in Australia.
 This would cause as few troops as possible to be surrendered.
 General Homma would not allow the surrender of any less than all the troops in the Philippines and considered the troops on and around Corregidor to be hostages to ensure other forces in the Philippines would lay down their arms.
 Wainwright then agreed to surrender Sharp's men.

 Gen. Sharp was placed in a difficult position.
-He knew if he ignored Wainwright's wish for him to surrender that the hostage troops and civilians at Corregidor could be massacred.
-Though his troops could still put up a fight.
-It had been expected they would fight on as a guerrilla force.
+It had been expected his troops would fight on as a guerrilla force.
+Though Sharp's troops could still put up a fight, he knew if he ignored Wainwright's wish for him to surrender that the hostage troops and civilians at Corregidor could be massacred.
 In the end, on May 10 Sharp decided to surrender.
 Sharp's surrender proved problematic for the Japanese, although Sharp and many of his men surrendered and suffered as prisoners of war until liberated in 1945.
 Many of Sharp's men, the vast majority of them Filipino, refused to surrender.
 Many considered Wainwright's surrender of them to be made under duress and many ultimately joined the guerrilla movement led by Col. Wendell Fertig.

 However, Sharp did not surrender all his men.
 The names of Filipino new recruits, for instance, were omitted from the surrender rosters and were ordered to return to their homes and bury their weapons.
 Sharp was at some point sent to a prison camp in Mukden (today known as Shenyang), Manchuria, where he was released in 1945.